XanthicAxolotl/BaseBranch/STYLE-GUIDE.md

     }
     ```

 * Don't use function statements for the entire first half of the course.
-They introduce a slew of subtle new rules to how the language behaves, and without a clear benefit.
+They introduce a slew of subtle new rules to how the language behaves without a clear benefit.
 Once you and all your peers are expert level in the second half, you can start to use the more (needlessly) complicated option if you like.

     ```javascript
     // good: